ch-kyn/idg3006-group5/backend/api/countries.md

 # Available countries
 ## Information
-A plus sign is awarded if:
+- Each country should have three inventions with pictures for `/invention`.
-    - *x* country has three inventions with pictures for `/invention`
+    - One-two inventions for certain countries is fine.
-    - *x* country has information with pictures for `/about`
+- Each country has information with pictures for `/about`.

 **Note**: ALL IMAGES SHOULD BE IN .WEBP GUYS